A Home-Made Vise #1

 While making a box I had some dovetailing to do, and as there was no vise on the bench I rigged up a substitute.
 I secured a board 3/4 in. thick, 3 in. wide and 20 in. long and bored a 1/2-in. hole through it, 1 in. from each end.
 The board was then attached to the bench with two screws passing through washers and the two holes in the board into the bench top.
 The screws should be of a length suitable to take in the piece to be worked. --Contributed by A. M. Rice, Syracuse, New York.
 Vise on Bench

-Ill: Vise on Bench
+Illustration: Vise on Bench

 A Home-Made Vise #2

-Cut two pieces of wood in the shape shown in the sketch and bore a 3/8-in. hole through both of them for a common carriage bolt.
+Cut two pieces of wood in the shape shown in the sketch and bore a 3/8-in. hole through both of for a common carriage bolt.
 Fasten one of the pieces to the edge of the bench with a large wood screw and attach the other piece to the first one with a piece of leather nailed across the bottom of both pieces.
 The nut on the carriage bolt may be tightened with a wrench,

 Details Of A Home Made Bench Vise